 Informal Review Procedures for Applicants; Please see Chapter 18, Part C of the Admin Plan.
-(Informal Reviews are not provided when family is returned to wait list due to not meeting preference(s) or bedroom size selected.)
+(Informal Reviews are not provided when family is returned to waiting list due to not meeting preference(s) or bedroom size selected.)

-G. ESTABLISHING PREFERENCES AND MAINTAINING THE WAIT LIST/TENANT SELECTION
+G. ESTABLISHING PREFERENCES AND MAINTAINING THE WAITING LIST/TENANT SELECTION

-Types Of Wait Lists
+Types Of Waiting lists

-The PHA will establish separate wait lists for:
+The PHA will establish separate waiting lists for: